Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/Synchronization-Ch-3.md

 • By executing the body of a synchronized block that synchronizes on the object. (this)
 • By executing a synchronized static method of a class or a block inside a static method (in which case, the object is the Class object        representing the class in the JVM)

+# Thread safety:
+It's the term used to describe the design of classes that ensure that the state of their objects is always consistent, even when the objects are used concurrently by multiple threads.
+Eg StringBuffer.